Disruptive Pattern Camouflage Uniform

 The DPCU has mostly been phased out of the Australian Army by the Australian Multicam Camouflage Uniform (AMCU), which uses colour palettes of the DPCU and an Australian-designed multi-camouflage pattern based on MultiCam, following suit to the U.S. Army replacing their Universal Camouflage Pattern for Operational Camouflage Pattern and the British Army replacing their previous Disruptive Pattern Material for Multi-Terrain Pattern.
 Despite AMCU being the current camouflage pattern of the ADF, DPCU is still worn in service by soldiers and many reserve units in conjunction with the new pattern.
-Recruits at training establishments during the late 2010's and early 2020's were issued both uniforms during the holdover period before AMCU was officially adopted.
+Recruits at training establishments during the late 2010s and early 2020s were issued both uniforms during the holdover period before AMCU was officially adopted.
 2021 was the last year DPCU was officially issued to recruits.

-As of 2023, the uniform is only worn by Australian Army Cadets, and members of the Australian Army Reserve who are in the Regional Induction Company, prior to their basic training at the 1st Recruit Training Battalion, Kapooka NSW.
+As of 2023, the Australian Army Cadets have officially adopted AMCU also, and retaining existing stocks of DPCU field environments.
+Members of the Australian Army Reserve who are in the Regional Induction Company are still issued DPCU, prior to their basic training at the 1st Recruit Training Battalion, Kapooka NSW.

-Overview
+Design

 The first uniforms using the disruptive pattern camouflage (called Disruptive Pattern Camouflage Uniform – DPCU) were issued in 1982.
 In 1986 the final production version was introduced with a number of changes.
 It is influenced partly by early US Jungle Camouflage patterns, such as "Duck Hunter"/"Frog-Skin".
 DPCU was developed following aerial photographs of the Australian terrain to determine which colours and patterns would be most suitable for camouflage uniforms.

 The selected five colour pattern consists of a greenish sand coloured background with randomly arranged spots of orange-brown, mid-brown, leaf-green and very dark green overlaid.
 While a mid-grey tone was included in early test uniforms, this was omitted in later uniforms in favour of a second brown tone.

 The standard DPCU works in areas from arid bushland through to tropical jungle all over Australia.

 Since the finalisation of the colour scheme, the Army uniform was modified to the standard NATO format, with a single rank slide in the centre of the shirt, zip pockets on the shirt and pants instead of the button-flap original, and larger sleeve pockets to fit unit patches on.

 Though outdated and no longer in production, DPCU is still being used in limited numbers in the Australian Defence Force, mostly Royal Australian Navy and reserve formations of the Australian Army (such as the 11th Brigade).
-In addition to this Australian Army Cadets (AAC) still use older variants of the DPCU uniform as of 2022.
-But have started the slow shift over to AMCU.
+In addition to this Australian Army Cadets (AAC) still use older variants of the DPCU uniform as of 2022, but have started the slow shift over to AMCU.